• Skip to primary navigation

 This healthy keto chicken noodle soup is comfort in a bowl!
 It's a perfect meal for cold winter nights or when someone is sick.

-It has all the classic components of chicken noodle soup.
-It has beautifully flavored broth, shredded chicken, & sauteed vegetables - but it's made with zucchini noodles to keep it low-carb and keto.
+It has all the classic components - beautifully flavored broth, shredded chicken, & sauteed vegetables.
+However, I made it with zucchini noodles to keep it low-carb and keto.

-It's great for sickness because it has natural hydration from the salt, the steam helps clear nasal passageways, and it has immune-boosting nutrition from the carrots, celery, onion, and garlic.
+It's excellent for sickness because it has natural hydration from the salt, the steam helps clear nasal passageways, and it has immune-boosting nutrition from the carrots, celery, onion, and garlic.

 It's also easy to stomach, soothing, and gives you your chicken soup fix without the excess carbs!

-And if you're looking for more keto soup recipes, I think you'll love this chicken pot pie soup, lasagna soup, and hamburger soup recipe.
+And if you're looking for more soup recipes, I think you'll love this keto chicken pot pie soup, whole30 lasagna soup, and keto hamburger soup recipe.

 Frequently asked questions